alfateam/orange-orm/README.md

 ## Key Features

-- **Rich Querying Model**: RDB provides a powerful and intuitive querying model, making it easy to retrieve, filter, and manipulate data from your databases.
+- **Rich Querying Model**: Orange provides a powerful and intuitive querying model, making it easy to retrieve, filter, and manipulate data from your databases.
-- **Active Record**: With a concise and expressive syntax, RDB enables you to interact with your database using the [*Active Record Pattern*](https://en.wikipedia.org/wiki/Active_record_pattern).
+- **Active Record**: With a concise and expressive syntax, Orange enables you to interact with your database using the [*Active Record Pattern*](https://en.wikipedia.org/wiki/Active_record_pattern).
 - **No Code Generation Required**: Enjoy full IntelliSense, even in table mappings, without the need for cumbersome code generation.
-- **TypeScript and JavaScript Support**: RDB fully supports both TypeScript and JavaScript, allowing you to leverage the benefits of static typing and modern ECMAScript features.
+- **TypeScript and JavaScript Support**: Orange fully supports both TypeScript and JavaScript, allowing you to leverage the benefits of static typing and modern ECMAScript features.
-- **Works in the Browser**: You can securely use RDB in the browser by utilizing the Express.js plugin, which serves to safeguard sensitive database credentials from exposure at the client level.
+- **Works in the Browser**: You can securely use Orange in the browser by utilizing the Express.js plugin, which serves to safeguard sensitive database credentials from exposure at the client level.
 This method mirrors a traditional REST API, augmented with advanced TypeScript tooling for enhanced functionality.

 ## Supported Databases